Moving to Santo Domingo, the Dominican Republic

 If you are thinking about moving to Santo Domingo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The monthly cost of rent is $550.00 which includes water, gas for cooking, internet and cable tv, with a 30 year old tv supplied by the landlord.
 I must pay for electric $30.00 a month unless I use the air conditioner which is also very old and will raise my electric bill to over $100.00 a month.
 There are ceiling fans in every room. i use them in lieu of the air conditioner.
 I have a land line home phone from Claro for $30.00 a month for 400 minutes.
-I just signed up for a bundle package of Phone/cable/internet with Claro for $75.00 a month," explained one expat living in Santo Domingo, Dominican Rep.
+I just signed up for a bundle package of Phone/cable/internet with Claro for $75.00 a month," said one expat in Santo Domingo.

 Should I buy or rent a home in Santo Domingo?